The Foundation is delighted to announce its award of £43,534 to Scottish Refugee Council

-The Trustees meet quarterly to oversee the operation and stewardship of the Foundation’s funds and to take decisions on applications for funding made by the College.
-They are also responsible for aiming to grow the Foundation’s Funds to generate additional income to meet its objectives.
+The Trustees meet quarterly to oversee the operation and stewardship of the Foundation’s funds and to take decisions on applications for funding made by the College and community organisations which help the charity deliver its objectives.

 Trustees are also responsible for aiming to grow the Foundation’s Funds to generate additional income to meet its charitable purposes.